Navigate Content Legislation With An Inbound Marketing Specialist

 Provide content offers that people will actually want to provide basic, personal information for.
 For example, you could have customers sign up to receive an eBook that contains a collection of useful information from previous blogs you’ve written.
 This isn't spamming, it’s content that solves a problem and gives them useful information.

-3. Use social media more.
+3. Use more social media

 Create social media content that your customers will actually want to participate in.
 Ask questions that customers will want to answer or provide feedback on, or run a contest that requires entrants to provide some basic information that you can use for marketing purposes.
 Make sure your fine print explicitly states how you plan to use their information.